jakobcornell/hashmap/readme.md

 How to build
 ============

 There's a straightforward `make` build file.
-Target `hashmap.o` produces the object file for the library, and target `test` produces the test executable.
+Target `hashmap.a` produces the static library archive (and the library's single object file), and target `test` produces the test executable.

+The `clean` target removes build intermediates and the test program.

 How to use
 ==========